High-dimensional Newey-Powell Test Via Approximate Message Passing: Acknowledgements

 \section{Acknowledgements}

 The research presented in this paper was carried out on the High Performance Computing Cluster supported by the Research and Specialist Computing Support service at the University of East Anglia.
-Zou is supported in part by NSF grant 2220286.
+Zou is supported in part by NIH 1R01GM163244-01.